A vegan gluten free pumpkin pie with a rich creamy custard like filling that's made with only 9 ingredients! So easy and absolutely delicious.

 - Make a little bit of extra pie crust, form into pretty designs and place on top of the smoothed out filling before baking.

-- Top with Vegan Whipped Cream.
+- Top each slice with Vegan Whipped Cream.

 - Serve alongside your favorite vegan ice cream!